Kevin McCarthy: Personal life

 McCarthy and his wife, Judy, have two children.
 They are lifelong residents of Bakersfield.
-He and his family are Baptists and members of the Southern Baptist Convention.

 In October 2015, McCarthy was accused of having an affair with Representative Renee Ellmers.
 He had unexpectedly dropped out of the race for speaker of the House shortly before the allegations surfaced.
 Days earlier, Representative Walter B. Jones Jr. had sent Republican Conference chair Cathy McMorris Rodgers a letter stating that any candidates for a leadership position with "misdeeds" should withdraw from the race.
 Both McCarthy and Ellmers denied the allegation.